 LESS THAN SIGNIFICANT IMPACT.
 The project area has high aesthetic value due to its location along the SAR and the surrounding open space areas that feature varying topography and prominent ridgelines.
 The County of Orange General Plan Scenic Highway Plan identifies the section of the State Route (SR)-91 Freeway bordering the project area as a viewscape corridor.
 The General Plan defines a viewscape corridor as a route that traverses a corridor within which unique or unusual scenic resources and aesthetic values are found.
-This designation is intended to minimize the impact of the highway and land development upon the significant scenic resources along the route.
-The City of Yorba Linda General Plan does not identify any specific scenic vistas; however, it does recognize the "scenic and visual qualities of hillside areas and ridgelines" and indicates a desire to "preserve and protect the scenic and visual quality of canyon and hillside areas as a resource of public importance"2.
+This designation is intended to minimize the impact of highway and land development upon the significant scenic resources along the route.
+The City of Yorba Linda General Plan does not identify any specific scenic vistas, however, it does recognize the "scenic and visual qualities of hillside areas and ridgelines" and indicates a desire to "preserve and protect the scenic and visual quality of canyon and hillside areas as a resource of public importance."

 The proposed project involves improvements to the connectivity of the existing SAR Class I Bikeway and Riding and Hiking Trail within the Parkway.
-Implementation of the proposed project would include: new trails and bikeways on the north and south banks of the SAR; three non-vehicular bridges, two of which to provide connections to the north and south sides of the SAR; a staging area adjacent to La Palma Avenue consisting of benches, picnic tables, bicycle racks, hitching rails, a corral, off-street parking, shade structure, restrooms, and minimal security lighting; and other associated amenities, including trailheads, turn-outs and vista points, fencing, and signage and interpretive boards.
+Implementation of the proposed project would include new trails and bikeways on the north and south banks of the SAR, three non-vehicular bridges, and other associated amenities.
 Overall, the proposed project would provide amenities that encourage the enjoyment and protection of existing aesthetic resources within the project area.
 Plant materials would be confined to developed trail features along the trail and bikeway, specifically at staging areas, trailheads, vista points, and turnouts.
 All planting would be regional native species.
 Trail features would occur at fairly regular intervals along the bikeway and riding/hiking alignments and native trees would be the primary shading method at these locations.
 Additional native shrub plantings would be incorporated into these locations to help integrate them with surrounding habitats and the overall riparian ecosystem.

-Construction of the proposed project may create temporary aesthetic nuisances (e.g., exposed surfaces, construction debris, equipment, and truck traffic) associated with construction activities.
-However, these aesthetic nuisances would be short-term in nature and would cease with completion of construction of the proposed project.
-Following project construction, the existing surrounding views of open space areas and prominent ridgelines from areas within the vicinity of the project area, including from the SR-91 viewscape corridor, would not be blocked or altered.
-The project area itself would continue to be comprised of the SAR, open space, recreational trails, and landscaping.
-The more prominent new visual elements of the proposed project, such as bridges, shade structures, and staging area with corral and restrooms, would be located within the project area among other recreation-related land uses, such as Canyon RV Park at Featherly Regional Park, Green River Golf Club, and existing SAR Class I Bikeway and Riding and Hiking Trail alignments and facilities.
+Construction of the proposed project may create temporary aesthetic impacts (e.g., exposed surfaces, construction debris, equipment, and truck traffic) associated with construction activities.
+However, these aesthetic impacts would be short-term in nature and would cease with completion of construction of the proposed project.
+Views of open space areas and prominent ridgelines from areas within the vicinity of the project area, including from the SR-91 viewscape corridor, would not be blocked or altered following project construction.
+The more prominent new visual elements of the proposed project, such as bridges and the staging area, would be located within the project area among other recreation-related land uses, such as Canyon RV Park and GRGC.
 Therefore, the proposed project would not have a substantial adverse effect on a scenic vista.
 Impacts would be less than significant.
 This issue will not be analyzed further in the EIR.